-The Montreal Cognitive Assessment is a pen-and-paper screening test, developed to detect mild cognitive impairment.
-It assesses eight cognitive domains (visuospatial ability, executive function, attention, concentration, working memory, language, verbal memory and orientation), generating a total score ranging from 0 to 30.31 The translated, culturally adapted and validated version of the Montreal Cognitive Assessment for the Portuguese population35 will be used, and the performance of participants will be classified as probable cognitive impairment when the score is 1.5 SD below the mean of age-based and education-based group distribution from published normative data.32
+training The Montreal Cognitive Assessment is a pen-and-paper screening test, developed to detect mild cognitive impairment.
+It assesses eight cognitive domains (visuospatial ability, executive function, attention, concentration, working memory, language, verbal memory and orien-0 tation), generating a total score ranging from 0 to $30.^{31}$ The translated, culturally adapted and validated version of the Montreal Cognitive Assessment for the Portuguese population will be used, and the performance of participants will be classified as probable cognitive impairment and education-based group distribution from published some data.